Malipo County

-Malipo County (麻栗坡县 (Málìpō Xiàn)) is under the administration of the Wenshan Zhuang and Miao Autonomous Prefecture, in the southeast of Yunnan province, China, bordering Ha Giang Province to the southeast.
+Malipo County (麻栗坡县 (Málìpō Xiàn)) is under the administration of the Wenshan Zhuang and Miao Autonomous Prefecture, in the southeast of Yunnan province, China, bordering Tuyên Quang province to the southeast.

 Geography

 Malipo County is located in the south of Wenshan Prefecture, in southeastern Yunnan.
 It borders Funing County, Yunnan and Guangnan County to the northeast, Xichou County to the north, and Maguan County to the southwest.
-To the southeast, it borders 5 districts of Hà Giang Province, Vietnam: Dong Van District, Yên Minh District, Quan Ba District, Vi Xuyen District and Hoàng Su Phì District.
+To the southeast, it borders Tuyên Quang province, Vietnam.

 Administrative divisions

 Malipo County has 4 towns, 6 townships and 1 ethnic township.